 Course Load Regulation

-Students registered for at least 12 hours of credit during the fall and spring terms and at least 9 hours of credit during the summer term are considered full-time students.
-Students are advised that overload status may occur as a result of registrations that exceed 18-course hours during the fall and spring terms and over 13 hours during the summer.
+Students registered for at least 12 hours of credit during the summer, fall, and spring terms are considered full-time students.
+Students are advised that overload status may occur as a result of registrations that exceed 21-course hours during the fall and spring terms and over 15 hours during the summer.